The Happenings on Shaw Hill

 The four heads in the boxes on the screen were suddenly quiet.

 Suddenly Neilson’s image popped up.
-“Nosferatu,” he said timidly.
+“The unholy one,” he said timidly.

 Part V